raspberrypi/documentation/configuration/config-txt/overclocking.md

-## config.txt - Overclocking options
+## Overclocking options in config.txt

-**NOTE:** Setting any overclocking parameters to values other than those used by [raspi-config](../raspi-config.md#overclock) may set a permanent bit within the SoC, making it possible to detect that your Pi has been overclocked.
+**NOTE:** setting any overclocking parameters to values other than those used by [raspi-config](../raspi-config.md#overclock) may set a permanent bit within the SoC, making it possible to detect that your Pi has been overclocked.
 The specific circumstances where the overclock bit is set is if `force_turbo` is set to `1` and any of the `over_voltage_*` options are set to a value > `0`.
 See the [blog post on Turbo Mode](https://www.raspberrypi.org/blog/introducing-turbo-mode-up-to-50-more-performance-for-free/) for more information.

 The latest kernel has a [cpufreq](http://www.pantz.org/software/cpufreq/usingcpufreqonlinux.html) kernel driver with the "ondemand" governor enabled by default.
 It has no effect if you have no overclock settings, but if you overclock, the CPU frequency will vary with processor load.
 Non-default values are only used when required, according to the governor.
 You can adjust the minimum values with the `*_min` config options, or disable dynamic clocking (and force overclocking) with `force_turbo=1`.
 For more information [see here](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=169726#p169726).

 Overclocking and overvoltage will be disabled at runtime when the SoC reaches 85°C, in order to cool it down.
-You should not hit this limit on Raspberry Pi versions 1 or 2, but it is more likely with the Raspberry Pi 3.
+You should not hit this limit on earlier models of the Raspberry Pi, but it is more likely with the Pi 3.
 For more information [see here](http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=11579#p169872).
-Overclocking and overvoltage are also disabled when an under voltage situation is detected.
+Overclocking and overvoltage are also disabled when an undervoltage situation is detected.

 ### Overclocking options